 To update a single device to the latest software version:

-- 1. In the navigation menu at left, click Device Management, and then Update Device. - 2.
-In the Update Device list, select a Synapse device to update.
+- 1. In the navigation menu at left, click Device Management, then Update Device. - 2.
+In the Update Device list, select a Gateway, ATA, or Deskset to update.

 The Current Software Version for that device appears.